 What is Herb Robert?

 Invasive weeds form a common battlefield for the gardener.
 Herb Robert is in the geranium family and produces the characteristic crane-shaped seed pod that all members of the family bear.
 The seeds eject forcefully from the pod and can travel up to 20 feet away from the plant, making it a virtual nuisance.
-The seeds are not the only problem because Herb Robert growing conditions are flexible such that the weed is adaptable to most soil and site conditions.
+The seeds are not the only problem because Herb Robert growing conditions are flexible such that the weed is

 It is unclear as to whether Herb Robert geranium is native to North America or if it was delivered here by settlers and colonizers.
 Either way, the plant is now widely spread across the Northwest and B.C. but present only lightly down into California.
 The rapid spread and ease of establishment are a threat to the local flora.